r4bit999/dvrip-analysis/README.md

 This repository is only for informational and educational purpose.

 **dvripFuzzEngine.py** : main application - client simulation and fuzzing of the DVRIP protocol (implementation)
+change runmodul = "client simulate all" in the main() function to the corrosponding module you want to run.
+IP, username, password is also currently hardcoded.

 **dvripLoggingEninge.py** : logging Engine - writter for (patched) telnet access
 **dvripNetzobInferring.py** : protocol analysis and inferring with Netzob
 **dvripWireshark.lua** : Wireshark Dissector for DVRIP